 VW Clutch Not Returning Common Causes

-First, let’s look at the most common causes for a VW clutch not returning.
+Now, let’s look at the most common causes for a VW clutch not returning in more detail.

 This list is not all-inclusive, but it covers the most common issues I have seen from working on Volkswagen vehicles in the last few years.